beaverrio/articles/eBPF 101/Print_Basic_Socket_Details.md

 ```

 Here we load the packets protocol into the `proto`, and check if it's an Internet Protocol packet.
-Then we check if its an IP fragment.

 #### Checking the packets Header size